GatoGraphQL/ExtensionStarter/README.md

 ### Initialize the Project

-This step will replace all the generic strings in the extension starter (the PHP namespace `MyCompanyForGatoGraphQL`, company name `My Company`, and others) with the values corresponding to your project.
+This step will replace all the initial placeholder strings in the extension starter with the values corresponding to your project.

 Input your values in the command below and run: